mjrgh/PinscapePico/ExpansionBoards/DIY-Friendly/README.md

 A few notes on the markings:

-* The pins marked GND are the Ground/Common connection.
+* The pins marked GND (the leftmost pin on each header) are the Ground/Common connection.
 For every switch, wire one terminal to GND, and wire the other terminal to an individual button port.
 The Ground/Common wires can all be connected together, so it's usually easier (and saves a lot of wire) to run